gypsydave5/gypsydave5.github.io/_posts/2015-03-21-lazy-eval-and-memo.md

 ### Memoization ###

-All of which is great, but what's the point if you evaluate the function every time it's called?
+All of which is great, but what's the point if you have to evaluate the function every time it's called?
 Wouldn't it be better if the function 'remembered' the result, and returned the remembered result the second time it was called rather than evaluating it all over again?
 Or, to continue the increasingly strained